AndroidCrypto/ESP32_C6_ST7789_Starter/README.md

 My display is a 2.0 inch large TFT display with 240 x 320 pixels.

-## Settings for the display specific file
+## Settings for the display specific setup file

-I'm using a display specific file
+I'm using a display specific setup file for the combination ESP32-C6 Supermini with TFT display driver ST7789.
+If your display has a different size please change the height and width accordingly:

+703_xxx

 ## Important note